mrblue223/Wazuh_lab/SECURITY.md

 | 1.x     | :x:                |

 ## Reporting a Vulnerability
 If you discover a security vulnerability within this project, please **do not open a public issue**.
 Instead, send an email to [samr03257@gmail.com].
-We aim to respond within 48 hours.
+I aim to respond within 48 hours.